theprototypes/manuscript/docs/source/introduction.md

 # Introduction

 The mix of professionals that a unit requires depends on its strategy.
-Herein, strategy
+Herein, and in line with Vermeulen's description, strategy

-> _... involves a clear set of choices that define what the firm is going to do and what it’s not going to do_[^vermeulen]
+> _... involves a clear set of choices that define what [a] firm is going to do and what it’s not going to do_[^vermeulen]

 Vermeulen's article notes that

 > _... strategies fail to get implemented, despite the ample efforts of hard-working people, because they do not represent a set of clear choices.
 Many so-called strategies are in fact goals._

-An unambiguous strategy also ensures or aids [appropriate mix of professionals]; Vermuelen's article includes succint stategy examples
+Vermuelen's article includes succinct strategy examples.
+The next section briefly discusses a few strategies; one of these might suffice.

 ## Strategy Options